Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Introduction

-For a \emph{divisible} resource (``cake''), we focus on a fairness criterion called \emph{proportionality}, which means that each agent must get a piece worth for it at least a fraction $1/n$ of the total cake value.
+For a \emph{divisible} resource (``cake''), we focus on a fairness criterion called \emph{proportionality}, which means that each agent must get a piece that he/she values at least a fraction $1/n$ of the total cake value \citep{Steinhaus1948Problem}.
 There are various algorithms for proportional cake division, but most of them are not \emph{symmetric} --- the same agent might get a different value when playing first vs. playing second.
-This may lead to quarrels regarding who will play first. \citet{cheze2018don} presented an exponential-time symmetric algorithm for proportional cake division, and asked whether a polynomial-time algorithm exists.
-The following theorem answers his question. \begin{theorem} There is a \emph{symmetric} and \emph{polynomial-time} algorithm that, given a divisible resource (``cake'') and $n$ agents with additive valuations over subsets of the cake, partitions the \emph{entire} cake among the agents, such that the value of each agent is at least $1/n$ of the total cake value. \end{theorem}
+This may lead to quarrels regarding who should play first. \citet{cheze2018don} presented a deterministic symmetric algorithm for proportional cake division, with an exponential run-time.
+He asked whether a polynomial-time algorithm exists.
+The following theorem answers his question; it is proved in Section \ref{sec:app}. \begin{theorem} There is a \emph{deterministic}, \emph{symmetric} and \emph{polynomial-time} algorithm that entirely allocates a divisible resource (``cake'') among $n$ agents such that the value of each agent is at least $1/n$ of the total cake value. \end{theorem}

-For \emph{indivisible} objects, we focus on a fairness criterion called \emph{1-out-of-$k$ maximin-share}, which means that each agent weakly prefers its allocated bundle over the outcome of partitioning the objects into $k$ subsets and getting the worst subset. \citet{procaccia2014fair} proved that a 1-out-of-$n$ maximin-share allocation may not exist for $n\geq 3$ agents, and asked whether a 1-out-of-$(n+1)$ maximin-share allocation exists.
-The following theorem makes a step towards an answer. \begin{theorem} Given a set of indivisible objects, and $n$ agents with additive valuations over the objects, there is a protocol that partitions \emph{all} the objects among the agents, such that the value of each agent is at least its 1-out-of-$(2n-2)$ maximin-share. \end{theorem} The same algorithm may allow each agent to choose between different related fairness criteria, such as $2$-out-of-$(3n-2)$ maximin-share, $2/3$-fraction maximin-share, etc. (see \textbf{Section \ref{sec:app}} for details).
-Thus, the main contribution of this paper lies not in solving a specific fair division problem, but rather in presenting a tool --- envy-free matching --- that can be applied as a subroutine in various kinds of fair division problems.
+For \emph{indivisible} objects, we focus on a fairness criterion called \emph{1-out-of-$k$ maximin-share}, which means that each agent weakly prefers his or her allocated bundle over the outcome of partitioning the objects into $k$ subsets and getting the worst subset. \citet{procaccia2014fair} proved that, when the objects are \emph{goods} (i.e., each agent values each object at least 0), a 1-out-of-$n$ maximin-share allocation may not exist for $n\geq 3$ agents.
+They asked whether a 1-out-of-$(n+1)$ maximin-share allocation exists.
+The following theorem makes a step towards an answer; it is proved in Section \ref{sec:app-objects}. \begin{theorem} Given a set of indivisible goods, and $n$ agents with additive valuations, there is a protocol that partitions \emph{all} the goods among the agents, such that the value of each agent is at least the agent's 1-out-of-$(2n-2)$ maximin-share. \end{theorem}